apache/sling-whiteboard/featuremodel/readme.md

   * A set of content packages described through maven coordinates
     * Additional metadata like a hash etc. (optional)
     * Configurations (optional)

+Notes for users of Apache Sling's provisioning model:

+* No support for run modes in the model - run modes can be modeled through separate features

 # Feature Identity